splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 ## Top-up Plans

  These plans are used when monthly data CAP's are reached and the customer wishes to extend their services.
-Customers pay for Top-Ups in order to regain access according to the data limits of the Top up plan.
+Customers pay for Top-Ups in order to regain access according to the data limits of the Top-up plan.

- Top-up plans are beneficial to you as a an ISP as this creates an additional source of income with existing customers using a capped service.
+ Top-up plans are beneficial to you as an ISP as this creates an additional source of income with existing customers using a capped service.

-Splynx has simplified the top-up concept for anyone to use appropriately, with just 5 parameters to be to be set to create a top-up plans or simply loading a preexisting top-up plan.
+Splynx has simplified the top-up concept for anyone to use appropriately, with just 5 parameters to be set to create a top-up plan or simply loading a preexisting top-up plan.

 ![Top up add](topup_add.png)

 **Parameter descriptions**:
-_Top-up Name_ - name of the top-up plan.<br>
+_Top-up Name_ - the name of the top-up plan.<br>
 _Amount_ - data allocation of top-up plan (in MB or GB).<br>
-_Price_ - price of the top-up plan charged to the customer.<br>
+_Price_ - the price of the top-up plan charged to the customer.<br>
 _Validity_ - top-up plan's validity period.<br>
 _Add to invoice_ - whether the charge of this invoice should be added to the customers monthly invoice or a separate invoice to be generated.<br>

 Once these fields have been completed, you finish the process by clicking save.
 The top-up will then be listed in top up plans and customers using this tariff will be able to select it for a top-up purchase.
 All top-ups created can be loaded to other tariffs with the *Load plans from other tariff* button.

 The validity of Top Up data can be set to unlimited or a fixed period in months.
-Also, there is an option add the applied Top Up within a month, to the customer invoice at the end of the month.
+Also, there is an option to add the applied Top Up within a month, to the customer invoice at the end of the month.

 Another very useful option is to _Load plans from other tariffs,_ meaning, you can configure Top Up plans once and then just copy the settings to all your tariffs.
-Top up plans configured in one tariff can simply be loaded onto the current plan.
+Top-up plans configured in one tariff can simply be loaded onto the current plan.

 ![Top up load](load_plan.png)